But of that day and hour knows no man, no, not the angels of Heaven, but my Father only.Matthew 24:36

-As the word of God says, we don’t know the day and time in which the Lord will come.
-Nor do we know the day and time in which God will call us.
+We don’t know the day and time in which the Lord will come, nor do we know the day and time God will call us.
 We are all called to be a vessel used for the kingdom of God.
 It’s up to us to see the call and hear it.

 God purposefully blinded Hagar to the well.
 God waited for certain things to be made known and for her to be in a place where she could acknowledge them, which ultimately required a small dose of faith.

 In life, it may seem that we are walking blindly to a lot of things.
 We are desperately trying to figure out where we belong and our purpose.
 God precisely knows where you need to be to reveal to you His plans and His purpose.
 Maybe today, God is showing you something you never even thought about, or perhaps it just doesn’t make sense.
 All God requires of you is to have a little bit of faith.
 Let Him break your heart to the things that break His.
 Don’t be afraid to see or hear because whatever God has for you, Know that it is for you.

 After reading those few chapters all those years ago, I knew that I wanted to be someone who sees.
 Be someone who dares to do everything in their power to make sure no one else is forgotten or feel ignored.
 So I became a social worker.
 I chose this path, and I continue to choose it every day of my life.
 With God by my side, my heart breaks for the things that are of concern to Him.

 There is hope in this world, but we can not forget how we are vessels aiding humanity’s betterment.
 Pick up the cross today and walk by faith!